Contact Us

 Gwylion, “the forest sage”

-Provenance: a twig from an enchanted oak tree
+Splinter: a twig from an enchanted oak tree

 Gwylion is both a dweller and scholar of the forest, delighting in befriending and learning all about the myriad flora and fauna who live there.
 She keeps a journal of those who meets, with sketches and notes from her many encounters.
 Gwylion also carries a pouch with treasures she finds on her wanderings.
 Seeds, mushrooms, feathers, and small bones are among her favorite items to collect.
 Her special pouch of goodies was made by a good friend and fellow splinterfolk, Calico.